CreadDiscans/ServiceDesigner/TUTORIAL.md

 > * If you don't input _group_ or _component_'s name newly, it's name will not be changed.

 ### Delete
-> * At the first, right-click and click _delete_ wherever you want, like other features.
+> * Right-click and click _delete_ wherever you want, like other features.
 > * Just in case, let's imagine the situation that you deleteed some group or component.
 > * _However_ it was accident, not you really wanted it.
 > * Don't be panic already!
 Please open your file again, before you save it.